pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 According to the previous text, judge the following items.
 De acordo com o texto anterior, julgue os itens seguintes.

-Item.
 56. There has never been such a large compensation agreement before in Brazil like the one mentioned in the text.

-Item.
 56. Nunca houve um acordo de compensação tão grande antes no Brasil como o mencionado no texto.

 The settlement with the Brazilian state of Minas Gerais, which was announced on Thursday, is the